damage on potato (P. Ridland)

 Agromyza huidobrensis Blanchard 1926Liriomyza cucumifoliae Blanchard 1938Liriomyza langei Frick 1951Liriomyza decora Blanchard 1954Liriomyza dianthi Frick 1958

 Common names: serpentine leafminer, pea leafminer, South American leafminer, potato leafminer fly

-Liriomyza huidobrensis is highly polyphagous and has been recorded from 14 families (Spencer 1973, 1990).
-The most important crops attacked are beet, spinach, peas, beans, potatoes and cut flowers (most commonly gypsophila, more rarely carnations and chrysanthemum) (Spencer 1989).
+Liriomyza huidobrensis is highly polyphagous and has been recorded worldwide from 365 host plant species in 49 plant families (Weintraub et al. 2017).
+The most important crops attacked include beans, peas, beet, spinach, potatoes, tomatoes and cut flowers (including gypsophila, carnations and chrysanthemum) (Spencer 1989).

-Africa: Comoros, Mauritius, Morocco, Réunion, Seychelles, South Africa
+Africa: Comoros, Kenya, Mauritius, Morocco, Réunion, Seychelles, South Africa

 Central America: Belize, Costa Rica, Dominican Republic, El Salvador, Guadeloupe, Guatemala, Honduras, Nicaragua, Panama

 Europe: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Finland, France, Germany, Greece, Hungary, Italy, Malta, Netherlands, Norway, Poland, Portugal, Spain, Switzerland, Turkey, United Kingdom (incursions eradicated)